michaelfromyeg/joplin-garden-worker/README.md

 ```

 Open this [URL](http://localhost:1313/blog) in your browser.
 It should show a website with notes exported from your Joplin inside the blog section.

+### With Quartz

+Here's where things will get a bit weird.
+Head to the Quartz content section and run `jgw export site`.
+Let's see what breaks.

+Switch over to the Quartz repository, which should also be based in Windows, if you followed the WSL section above.

 ## Advanced Usage